-In addition to regular, 16-week Fall and Spring semesters, the college offers other abbreviated terms such as Fall2, Spring2, Fast Track and Summer A, B, and C Sessions.
+In addition to regular, 16-week Fall and Spring semesters, the college offers other abbreviated terms such as 8-week modules in Fall and Spring semesters and Summer A, B, and C Sessions.
 The drop/add procedure will be the same, however, refund dates, add periods and drop periods for each of these sessions will vary.
 Specific dates for each session will be published in the Catalog.